 The service member spouse will have to pay an equivalent amount of compensation to not divide his or her military pension.
 As the non-military member spouse, you or your military divorce attorney must negotiate a fair trade.
 Ensure your military divorce attorney does a calculation that is fair to you.

 When facing a military divorce or division of military retirement you should know what is Fact and what is Fiction.

 Experience matters when you are facing military divorce as a service member or spouse to a service member.
 It is important to know the family law attorney you hire knows military family law.
-John Cannon, owner of Cannon Law Firm, is a Judge Advocate and experienced in military family law issues and protections.
+John Cannon, owner of CANNON & ASSOCIATES, is a Judge Advocate and experienced in military family law issues and protections.
 He will personally represent you and work along-side you during the entire process.
 John has the experience you need and will bring it to bear in your case.

 Additionally, John Cannon has an outstanding record of reaching the best possible outcome for hundreds of clients, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm, PLLC to protect your rights and Fight your Oklahoma military divorce or military pension division.
-You may send an email inquiry, complete the contact form on our website, or call at 405-888-7369 for a free confidential consultation.
+Contact CANNON & ASSOCIATES, PLLC to protect your rights and Fight your Oklahoma military divorce or military pension division.
+You may send an email inquiry, complete the contact form on our website, or call at 1(405) 657-2323 for a free confidential consultation.